rmera/boo/README.md

 ## Introduction

-chemLearn is a simple library that implements simple versions of gradient boosting and [XGBoost](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.
+chemLearn is a library that implements a simplified versions of gradient boosting and [extreme gradient boosting](https://github.com/dmlc/xgboost) ([reference](https://arxiv.org/abs/1603.02754)) for classification, in pure Go.

 The goal is for chemLearn to become a part of goChem when its mature enough, hence the name.
 Still, there is nothing specific about Chemistry in the library.